Posts

 The Role of Community Engagement in Transit Funding

-One of the most critical lessons from Oakland’s approach to equitable transit funding is the importance of community engagement.
+Community engagement is one of the more durable lessons from the Oakland experience.
 Traditional transit planning processes often exclude the very people who rely on public transportation the most.
-Without meaningful input from residents, transit systems risk perpetuating inequities by failing to address the specific needs of underserved communities.
+Without meaningful input from the affected residents, transit systems risk perpetuating existing inequities by missing the specific needs of underserved communities.

 Data-Driven Approaches to Equity in Transit Funding

-For instance, Oakland’s public transit agency, the AC Transit, has used data to assess the frequency and reliability of bus routes in different neighborhoods.
-The findings revealed that certain routes serving low-income communities had significantly lower service levels compared to those in more affluent areas.
-This data-driven insight led to targeted improvements, including the introduction of more frequent bus service and the modernization of aging vehicles.
+AC Transit's service performance data has been used to assess the frequency and reliability of bus routes across different neighborhoods.
+The findings have repeatedly shown that routes serving low-income communities had lower service levels than routes in more affluent areas, and these findings have informed targeted service improvements — more frequent buses on key corridors, the modernization of aging fleet vehicles, and increased weekend and evening coverage.

 Policy Innovations for Equitable Transit Funding